-&lt;sup>8 Some of the maps are modifications of maps chosen from the set of published maps at DRA2020.org.
+7 Some of the maps are modifications of maps chosen from the set of published maps at DRA2020.org.
 DRA2020.org (also called davesredistricting.org) applies a rating of "very bad, bad, ok, good or very good" to various characteristics of a map.
 This Guide uses those ratings, changing "ok" to "Reasonable."
 Also, if an aspect of a map receives the highest rating of 100 on the DRA2020 site, a rating of "Best" is applied here.
 "Party Distribution of Voting Behavior" is the proportion of voters supporting each of the two major parties, based on a composite measure of votes over the past two presidential cycles.
 (Votes for minor political parties are distributed proportionally between the two major parties.)
 "Party Distribution of Delegation" is the count of likely delegates for each major party produced by the map.
 "Minority Representation" in each district is defined as the proportion of the voting age population who are members of a minority group.
 "Compactness" is defined by comparing each district's area and perimeter to the area and perimeter of the smallest circle that contains the district.
-"Splitting" is defined as the proportion of counties that contain more than one district and the proportion of districts that appear in more than one county.
+"Not Splitting" is defined as the proportion of counties that contain more than one district and the proportion of districts that appear in more than one county.
 Note: Clicking on "Map URL" reveals the map on the DRA2020 site.
 This site contains a wealth of information about each map, such as the party distribution and distribution of minorities within each district, which counties make up each district, and how many likely delegates come from a competitive district (± 5% party distribution).
 The site also confirms that all districts are contiguous and meet population requirements.
 In addition, the DRA2020 site provides further detail on how the ratings are determined.
+Maps that have been updated to incorporate 2020 Census data have "2020" in the title.